yuri-karpovich/api_hanami/README.md

 # API app example
 ## Objectives
-This is example app.
+This is am example app.
 My goal was to create a concurrent? small and fast JSON API app.
 Requirements:
 - API calls should be faster than 100ms after data seeding (see [Data Seed](#data-seed))
 - DB = PostgreSQL
 - It's allowed to use any gems and ORMs